ondrej1024/ddguard/README.md

 In order to use DD-Guard you need the following items:

-- Medtronic Minimed 670G insulin pump
+- Medtronic Minimed 670G insulin pump (also works with 640G)
 - Guardian Link blood glucose sensor and radio transmitter
 - Contour Next Link 2.4 blood glucose meter and radio bridge
 - A single board computer with USB and Wifi like RaspberryPi 3 or similar as DD-Guard gateway